kristi11/ww-filament/README.md

 * **Public Email Form and Footer:** Facilitate communication by implementing a public email form and completing the footer for a professional and polished user interface.

+* **Enhanced Footer:**  Showing different requirements/terms/help etc. of what your business has/requires/offers

 * **Email Notifications on Appointment Changes:** Receive email notifications for changes in appointments, ensuring you never miss valuable information about your upcoming appointments.

 * **Full control** on what section shows/hides from the landing page depending on your businesses need for the section

+* **2 Factor authentication:** To enhance security of your accounts

 ## About Wittyworkflow: